-Figure 3.
-In the original video (top) the water and the bear are dynamic, while the rocks are static.
-Average images of 40 frames are shown, with traditional 2D parametric alignment (lower left) and with the predictive alignment (lower right).
+Fig. 3.
+In the original video (left) the water and the bear are dynamic, while the rocks are static.
+Average images of 40 frames are shown, with traditional 2D parametric alignment (middle) and with the predictive alignment (right).
 The sharper average shows the superiority of predictive alignment.
 Videos of the stabilized sequences, are given in the attached video.